vwkyc/ASSR/README.md

     git clone https://github.com/M1419/ASSR.git
     ```

-2. Create a `.env` file in the root of the project and add your OpenAI API key inside it:
+2. Create a `.env` file in the root of the project then add your OpenAI API key and google application credentials inside it:
     ```
     OPENAI_API_KEY=your_api_key_here
+    GOOGLE_APPLICATION_CREDENTIALS="application_default_credentials.json"
     ```

 3. Create and activate a virtual environment: